RobDWaller/robdwaller.github.io/_posts/2019-05-02-what-learn-developer-ten-years.md

 You should also be careful of companies who have drinking cultures.
 I used to think drinking cultures were fun, and I played my part in them, but they usually exist to hide a company's demons.
 Which more often than not is people are under too much pressure and stress levels are high.

 I'm not saying don't drink or don't enjoy a drink with your work colleagues, just be careful.
-If you're drinking to help with stress, or you drink large amounts often, once a week or more, or you drink more often with work colleagues than friends and loved ones you probably need to get some help, or make some significant work life changes.
+If you're drinking to help with stress; or you drink large amounts often, once a week or more; or you drink more often with work colleagues than friends and loved ones; you probably need to get some help, or make some significant work life changes.
 Don't let the *demon drink* take a hold, as my mother likes to say.

 ## Fin